7 Minute Read

 But when you find a home you really love, it can be easy to let emotion cloud your vision.
 Before you know it, you’re paying out the nose for all that warm and fuzzy.
 Of course, it doesn’t help that most mortgage options hide long-term costs behind low monthly payments.

 That’s why it pays to do your homework and have all your mortgage questions answered.

-Let’s compare popular mortgage options that make it easy to bite off more than you can chew—and why the 15-year fixed-rate mortgage is the only one we recommend.
+Let’s compare popular mortgage loan options that make it easy to bite off more than you can chew—and why the 15-year fixed-rate mortgage is the only one we recommend.
 In each scenario, we’ve assumed a $200,000 home purchase at the current interest rate for each mortgage option.

 The 30-Year ARM (Adjustable Rate Mortgage)